-There was this man, you see, J. E. Dalton--a young man in his late 30's, that ended up over there at Hummingbird House.
-He had been a career soldier, a Marine, and had served in the war, in Iraq.
-Evidently, in the war he went through some close calls, watched some friends die and all that.
+Now it's time for you to hear the second hummingbird story: The one Hattie May told?
+The one Irma Nell asked her to keep secret? man, you see.
+Named J. E. Dalton.
+A young man in his late thirties.
+A man that ended up over there at Hummingbird House.
+He had been a career soldier.
+A Marine.
+He had served in the war, in Iraq.
+In the war?
+Guess he went through some close calls, watched some friends die and all that?
 Well, he ended up with that PTSD thing that a lot service people get.
-When he got out of the service, he tried to get back to his normal life, but couldn't, and ended up turning to alcohol when he couldn't find any peace inside his mind.
-Well, that alcohol put him in trance or a stupor or something. . . whatever it is alcohol does to the brain, and that went on for some years.
-It went on so long, J. E.'s folk finally gave up on trying to save him, and he found himself unemployed, homeless and helpless.
+When he got out of the service?
+He tried to get back to his normal life, but couldn't.
+So. he ended up turning to alcohol when he couldn't find any peace inside his mind.
+Well.
+All that alcohol put him in trance or a stupor or something.
+Whatever it is alcohol does to the brain.
+And that went on for years.
+It went on so long?
+J. E.'s folk finally gave up on trying to save him, and he found himself unemployed, homeless and helpless.
 For quite a few years.
-Then, somehow, a little over a year and a half ago, he found his way to the Henry James Applewhite Hummingbird House for the Homeless.
+Then, somehow, a little over a year and a half ago?
+He found his way to the Henry James Applewhite Hummingbird House for the Homeless.
 Irma Nell runs the shelter, so it's only natural that she meets and gets to know all the people who come there for help.
-Well, she met and helped J. E. Dalton.
+Well, she met and she helped J. E. Dalton.

 "And what's wrong with that?"
 I asked him.
 I'm looking at him now like he's the one seeming a bit "touched" in the head.

 "You don't think it's strange?"
 He asked me.
 "A young, educated woman like Sister Irma?
 Spending so much of her time with a man like that?
 Probably just pretending he wants a degree, to be with her.
 And look at her.
 She's all involved wit him.
 All because of a misguided hummingbird."